chasmack/hummaps/LOGS.md

 `32 6n 1e - s32 6n 1e `

-The first returns **32 maps** returned in the basic section search but missing from the bare word search.
-The second returns **82 maps** returned in the bare word search but not returned in the section search.
+The first returns **32 maps** in the basic section search but missing from the bare word search.
+The second returns **82 maps** in the bare word search but not returned in the section search.

 Little details make all the difference.